Trip Info: Hike Info

 You will hike the Bright Angel Trail from the South Rim to Pipe Creek Beach – a distance of about 8 miles with an elevation loss of 4,400 vertical feet.
 The hike in averages a steep 10% grade and takes the physically fit and prepared hiker 4-6 hours.
 The trail is very long and ALL DOWNHILL.
 There is little shade, the weather is normally extremely hot and dry, and it gets hotter as you hike into the canyon making this hike even more strenuous.
 When you encounter pack mules on the trail, make sure to step off the trail on the uphill side away from the edge and listen for commands from the wrangler.
 There are a few intersecting trails, so be alert as you hike.
 As you near Pipe Creek Beach, you will see a restroom which indicates that you are very near our rafts.
 From the restroom, head straight down to the river and look around for our guides and rafts.
 Do not continue to hike along the river to Phantom Ranch!

 It is very important that you exercise regularly and train for this mandatory hike.
+We have provided a custom training program for the months leading up to your trip.
 Do not underestimate the rigorous nature of this hike.
-Long-sleeve shirt, hat, appropriately-sized backpack, hydration bladder, and a Nalgene – perfect for the hike in!
 Many people assume this hike will be easy because it is all downhill, but this is a mistake.
 The constant downhill is very difficult because it is so unusual for your body and hard on your joints, and it is made even more difficult with the weight of your backpack.
 Activities such as cycling or swimming, while great for cardiovascular endurance, do not adequately prepare you for the strain of pounding downhill on your feet all day.
 There is no substitute for hiking; the best way to train is to do practice hikes of similar length and elevation change with a weighted backpack and in the footwear you’ll be using for the hike.
 Clip your toenails so they don’t rub against your shoes as you hike downhill.
 Hiking poles are great to have and can take some stress off your legs.
 Even if you’ve never used poles, we suggest getting them for the hike.
 They are easily stored on the rafts.
 Depending on how prepared you are, your hike can be an accomplishment to start off your river trip or a challenging ordeal.
 The difference between a great adventure and a trip to the hospital is up to you!
-We have provided a custom training plan for the months leading up to your trip.

 EAT OFTEN & STAY HYDRATED – Eat more than you normally do, ensuring you eat before, during, and after your hike.
 No matter what the temperature, you need water and energy to keep going.
 Every hour hiking in the canyon can be likened to the physiological equivalent of shoveling wet sand.
 You need to eat about twice as much as you normally would to meet your energy needs while hiking in the heat of the Grand Canyon.
 Your best defense against illness and exhaustion is eating breakfast, consuming salty snacks, and alternating drinking water and electrolyte drinks throughout your hike.